amontalban/terragrunt-issue-3076/README.md

 # Running the test

-There are two cases for the test, one to run multiple jobs in parallel (To replicate what Atlatnis does) and one to run them sequentially.
+There are two cases for the test, one to run multiple jobs in parallel (To replicate what Atlantis does) and one to run them sequentially.

 For parallel execution run: `make parallel`